PeepTheMoon/career-track-notes/reading-notes/read-class-03.md

 Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node. js.
 It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

 1. Define three related pieces of data in a possible application.
 An example for a store application might be Product, Category and Department.
 Describe the constraints and rules on each piece of data and how you would relate these pieces to each other.
 For example, each Product has a Category and belongs in a Department.
 For a restaurant reviews application, you might have a restaurant listing, a food category, and a location.
-Each restaurant has a listing of info (like address), is in a location (like searching for places to go in a neighborhood), has a food category (like thai).
+Each restaurant has a listing of info about the restaurant itself (like address, website, phone number, menu), is in a location (to allow for searching in a neighborhood or within a certain radius of the user), has a food category (like thai to enable the user to search for all restaurants within a certain area that serve thai food).

 ## Vocabulary: